 Best Homemade Pancake Recipes

-Just one easy buttermilk pancake recipe can go a long way.
-With this recipe, you can either have classic buttermilk pancakes or spice them up (figuratively speaking, we hope) with your favorite add-ins and toppings.
+Just one classic buttermilk pancake recipe can go a long way.
+Adapt this “master recipe” with your favorite add-ins and toppings.
 This recipe includes instructions for apple pancakes, banana pancakes, blueberry pancakes, and chocolate chip pancakes.

 Flavored Homemade Pancake Recipes